 The PulseRain M10 Board is a FPGA platform that puts soft-core MCU into the FPGA, while presents a software interface and form factors like Arduino.
-It features the following:
+It is an open source answer to the dominant proprietary solutions in the embedded systems, and it also offers the flexibility that standalone MCUs can not match.
+The great features it bears are as following:

 - Open Source Hardware